mozilla/marketplace-frontend-docs/docs/topics/testing.rst

 ~~~~~~~~~~~~~~~~

 We use `CasperJS <http://casperjs.readthedocs.org/en/latest/>`_
 (*v1.1.0-beta3*) to write our end-to-end, or integration, tests.
-These
+These tests
-Node-based tests live in the ``tests`` directory.
+live in the ``tests`` directory.
 This directory comprises of:

-- ``captures`` - contains screenshots taken whenever a test fails
+- ``captures`` contains screenshots taken whenever a test fails.
-- ``lib/constants.js`` - holds reusable constants
+- ``lib/constants.js`` holds reusable constants.
-- ``lib/helpers.js`` - helps power our tests on top of CasperJS. contains
+- ``lib/helpers.js`` helps power our tests on top of CasperJS.
+Contains
   various assertion facilities, utilities, and sets up necessary callbacks.
-- ``settings_travis.js`` - contains test settings and is copied into the
-  project directory during Travis tests (in .travis.yml)
-- ``ui`` - holds the actual test suites
+- ``ui`` holds the actual test suites.

-CasperJS spins up PhantomJS, a headless browser, and runs the tests.
-The tests
+CasperJS spins up PhantomJS or SlimerJS to run the tests.
+The tests *usually*
-*usually* consist of telling CasperJS what to click and then asserting that a
+consist of telling CasperJS what to click and then asserting that a selector
-selector is visible.
+is visible.
 An example test:

 .. code-block:: javascript

   casper.test.begin('Test Some Selector', {
-      setUp: function() {
-        // Setup ran before the test.
-      },

-      tearDown: function() {
-        // Teardown ran after the test.
-      },

       test: function(test) {
           helpers.startCasper({path: '/some/path'});